buymeasoda/refdocs/git.md

     git clone --depth 1 <repourl>

+Clone a remote repository to a given depth

+	git clone --depth <depth> <repourl>

+Note: Repos created with depth limit cannot be recloned into new repos, but they are good for quick checkout and development

 Pull changes from remote repo

     git pull

 Push current branch
+Pushing a local branch to a non-existant remote branch name will create the remote branch

 	git push

 Push all branches (including new)

 	git push --all

+To push and pull from specific remote repositories with the current active local branch

+	git pull <remote> <branch>
+	git push <remote> <branch>

 Push current branch and set it to automatically track the named remote branch